The current Swine Flu fears are both justified and overrated.

 - Do these medicines prevent me from catching Swine Flu?

 While preventative medication might be advisable for special circumstances where a person has exposed themselves to ill people during an epidemic, it is not advisable to proactively medicate yourself against Swine Flu.

-We are currently not facing an epidemic in the US, so therefore US residents should not be concerned about protecting themselves from Swine Flu by using medicine.
+We are currently not facing an epidemic in the US, so, therefore, US residents should not be concerned about protecting themselves from Swine Flu by using the medicine.

-People such as ER workers, or a residents in nursing home where an outbreak has occurred, might consider protecting all the other residents, workers, and employees with a drug like TamiFlu.
+People such as ER workers, or residents in nursing homes where an outbreak has occurred, might consider protecting all the other residents, workers, and employees with a drug like Tamiflu.